danth/stylix/doc/src/modules.md

 For modules needing more general documentation, add a `description` to `modules/«module»/meta.nix`:

-You can build and view the documentation by running `nix run .#docs`, or `serve-docs` from within the dev shell.
+You can build and view the documentation by running `nix run .#doc`, or `serve-docs` from within the dev shell.

 ```markdown